Return To School Project

 About

 Although hospitals treat children and adolescents with TBI in their initial course of recovery, it is ultimately the school system that serves as the long-term provider of services to these students.
+The key components of effective Return to School (RTS) programs for students with TBI have been identified.
+These include:

 Learn More